biril/backbone-faux-server/README.md

 Reference
 ---------

-The following list is not exhaustive, but includes all essential parts of the faux-server API.
+The following list, while not exhaustive, includes all essential parts of the faux-server API.
 The ommitted bits are there to aid testing and fascilitate fancy stuff you probably won't ever need.
 Further insight may be gained by taking a look at the test suit and - of course - the source.